 5 Things You Can Stop Paying For Today

 Music is one of my greatest passions.
-I love finding new music, supporting local artists, going to concerts, and organizing my playlists.
+I love finding new music, supporting local artists, buying event tickets like Bad Bunny Tickets and going to concerts, and organizing my playlists.
 Although I don’t spend nearly as much on live music these days, I am constantly looking for ways to support my addiction without breaking the bank.

 There are a MILLION options to explore new music: Spotify (my personal favorite), Pandora, YouTube, Grooveshark, 8tracks, and Soundcloud just to name a few.
 By all means, continue to buy albums and support these people.
 But also remember that when you play their songs to completion on sites like Spotify or Pandora, these artists are receiving money through royalties.
 You can still support your favorite bands and singers using these convenient apps.